Mahdi7s/MirzaGame_VibeCoding/README.md

-# Firebase Studio - آغامیرزا
+# واژه بهشت (Vāژه Behesht - Word Paradise)

-This is a NextJS starter game "آغامیرزا" (Agha Mirza) in Firebase Studio.
+This is a Next.js Persian word game inspired by "Agha Mirza", built in Firebase Studio.
+The game challenges players to form words from a circle of letters to fill a crossword grid.

-To get started, take a look at `src/app/page.tsx`.
+## Features

+-   **Letter Circle**: Connect Persian letters to form words.
+-   **Crossword Grid**: Fill words into a crossword-style grid.
+-   **Levels**: Progress through 11 unique levels with increasing difficulty.
+-   **Scoring**: Earn points for finding target words and bonus words.
+-   **Hint System**: Get help by revealing a letter in the grid.
+-   **Dark Theme**: Enjoy a visually comfortable dark mode interface.
+-   **Responsive Design**: Playable on various screen sizes.
+-   **Sound Effects**: Audio feedback for game actions.
+-   **"B Titr" Font**: Styled with the "B Titr" Persian font (requires local installation or web font hosting).

 ## Running Locally

-1. Install dependencies:
+1.  **Install dependencies**:
     ```bash
     npm install
     ```
-2. Run the development server:
+2.  **Run the development server**:
     ```bash
     npm run dev
     ```